Skip to content

 Feel the heat veggies!

+Tea-time adventures make meals fun, turning eating into a game.
+It’s not just about the recipe—it’s about getting kids excited to eat their food.
 Caribbean Challenge is just a fun name for chicken, rice and peas.
 We have suggested a recipe with jerk chicken and both beans and peas with the rice, but you can do it any way you wish.
+The key is using chunky vegetables.
+Avoid hiding or finely chopping the veg—presenting it in larger pieces gives your child control, allowing them to decide when or if they want to eat it.
+This sense of control encourages them to give it a try.

 Jerk Chicken, rice and peas